Skip to content

 DUKPT safeguards data, such as Personal Identification Numbers (PIN) or cardholder Primary Account Numbers (PAN), by providing unique encryption keys for every transaction.
 Each key cannot lead back to the original key upon which it was based.
 Furthermore, each transaction key is erased after use.

-According to TR-39 objectives, which are maintained by ANSI’s X9 committee, organizations are required to have a unique key for every device.
-While several methods of key management allow for unique keys per transaction, DUKPT saves organizations time and money while increasing security by significantly reducing the amount of effort required for key management.
-Instead of storing a unique key for every single device, organizations can compliantly store one base derivation key for use with hundreds of thousands of devices.
+While several key management methods allow for unique keys per transaction, DUKPT saves organizations time and money while increasing security by significantly reducing the effort required for key management.

-Key loading devices are used by merchants and POS manufacturers to inject DUKPT keys.
 Performing key injection using a hardware security module (HSM) ensures that knowledge of the BDK is kept to an absolute minimum.
 The HSM’s physical and logical security keep the key secure during both storage and transit.
-Key injection must be done under dual control to enhance security, but can be performed either locally in a physically secure environment or remotely utilizing a Public Key Infrastructure.

 How DUKPT Works